Scille/parsec-cloud/docs/rfcs/1005-realm-key-rotation.md

 - The "keys-bundle key" is serialized in a `RealmKeysBundleAccess`.
 This document is for each member of the realm with their public key.
 - For sharing a realm, the last `RealmKeysBundleAccess` is encrypted for the new user.
-- For sharing a realm, the workspace name is encrypted for the new user which can fetch it using the `realm_get_workspace_name` API command.
 - Keys-bundle & keys-bundle access are never stored on-disk client-side: they are instead lazily fetched from server when needed and kept on RAM.
 - Realm initial key is lazily created by doing the very first key rotation (typically during